Spider-Man (1978 film)

 Spider-Man (スパイダーマン, Supaidāman), also referred to as Japanese Spider-Man, is a 1978 Japanese superhero film based on the Marvel Comics character Spider-Man and also a spin-off from the Japanese Spider-Man television series.
-The film was directed by Kōichi Takimoto, written by Susumu Takahisa, and produced and distributed by Toei Company.
+The film was directed by Kōichi Takemoto, written by Susumu Takahisa, and produced and distributed by Toei Company.

 Plot

 The film takes place between episode 10 ("To the Flaming Hell: See the Tears of the Snake Woman") and 11 ("Professor Monster's Ultra Poisoning").

-The Iron Cross Army are sabotaging oil-tankers with the help of their monster, the Sea-Devil, a semi-mechanical anthropomorphic swordfish with an ability to shoot torpedoes from its mouth.
-Spider-Man employs the help of the interpol agent Jūzō Mamiya to help him stop the Iron Cross Army.
-Spider-Man uses his remote controlled Marveller to prevent the Sea-Devil from bombing an industrial complex by making its missiles explode in the air.
+The Iron Cross Army is sabotaging oil tankers with the help of their monster, the Sea-Devil, a semi-mechanical anthropomorphic swordfish with an ability to shoot torpedoes from its mouth.
+Spider-Man employs the help of the Interpol agent Jūzō Mamiya to help him stop the Iron Cross Army.
+Spider-Man uses his remote-controlled Marveller to prevent the Sea-Devil from bombing an industrial complex by making its missiles explode in the air.
 After that the monster's master makes it grow giant and Spider-Man has to use his Marveller to transform into a giant mech to fight the monster, after they exchange blows Spider-Man uses the mechs giant sword to disintegrate the Sea-Devil.